sudheermuthyala/EKS/03-Kubernets-Fundamentals/REDAME.md

             * It acts as front end for the Kubernetes control plane.
 It exposes the Kubernetes API.
             * Command line tools (like kubectl), Users and even Master components (scheduler, controller manager, etcd) and Worker node components like (Kubelet) everything talk with API Server.
         - **Kube-ControlManager :**
-            * Controllers are responsible for noticing and responding when nodes, containers or endpoints go down.
+            * Controllers are responsible for noticing and responding when `nodes`, `containers` or endpoints go down.
 They make decisions to bring up new containers in such cases.

         - **CLoud ControlManager :**
     - **Worker Nodes**